Case Study: Context Interactions & Physics Faculty's Professional Development: Theory

-The framework's three components: personal, social and professional emerged from the assessment of a New Zealand professional development program where science teachers participated to enhance their teaching \cite{bell1994teacher}.
-These three components were a result of the interview data collected to analyze this adult learning process in the context of improving teaching.
-Fig.~\ref{fig:bellgilbertframework} taken from Bell and Gilbert’s work illustrates the overlap and interactions between these components and their potential role in a teacher’s development.
-As the teachers went through the professional development program, each one of them went through different phases of developing their teaching as illustrated in each sphere in Fig.~\ref{fig:bellgilbertframework} \cite{bell1994teacher}.
-Although each teacher had their unique path within these spheres, the themes across each components in Fig.~\ref{fig:bellgilbertframework} were of similar character for the participants in the study \cite{bell1994teacher} .
+To assess the ways in which faculty negotiate the interactions between the multiple facets of their context to develop their teaching, we adapted Bell and Gilbert’s framework \cite{bell1994teacher}.
+The framework's three domains: personal, social and professional emerged from the assessment of a New Zealand professional development program where science teachers participated to enhance their teaching \cite{bell1994teacher}.

+These three domains were a result of the interview data collected to analyze this adult learning process in the context of improving teaching.
+Figure~\ref{fig:bellgilbertframework}, taken from Bell and Gilbert’s work, illustrates the overlap and interactions between these domains and their potential role in a teacher’s professional development.
+As the teachers went through the professional development program, each one of them went through phases of developing their teaching in each domain, as illustrated in Fig.~\ref{fig:bellgilbertframework} \cite{bell1994teacher}.
+Although each teacher had their own unique path within these domains, the themes across each domain were of similar character for the participants in the study \cite{bell1994teacher}.